istio/istio.io/content/en/blog/2026/istio-network-security-flat-networks-ambient-mode/index.md

 You can get that isolation back through firewall rules and network segmentation, but on most on-prem setups that means working through infra teams with their own change management cycles.
 When you are mid-migration and trying to move fast, that is a meaningful constraint.

-So on an EKS Hybrid deployment that we were running, we decided to solve this at the mesh layer instead.
-We already had Istio in the stack, and it gave us a way to enforce workload-level isolation without waiting on network-level changes.
+So, on an EKS Hybrid deployment that we were running, we decided to solve this at the mesh layer instead.
+We already had Istio in the stack, and it gave us a way to enforce workload-level isolation without waiting for network-level changes.
 The security team reviewed the model and signed off, because the controls we built mapped directly to what they would have required from the firewall anyway.
 This [talk](https://one2n.io/talks/kubernetes-for-hybrid-cloud-environments---harshwardhan-mehrotra---60-kubernetes-pune-meetup) covers the broader EKS Hybrid setup if you want that context.

 {{< tip >}}
 This post is about how we built that isolation layer, layer by layer, and what we learned doing it.